cmicoli/PPOS-CompetingRisks/README.md

 ------------------------------------------------------------------------

-Example for results presented in the project “Bayesian predictive probability of success for interim monitoring of clinical trials with competing risks data.”
+Example for results presented in the project “Simulation-based Bayesian predictive probability of success for interim monitoring of clinical trials with competing event data: two case studies”

 ------------------------------------------------------------------------